AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 ### (i)
 Why do the authors argue that utilitarianism has a good historical track record?
 Give a few examples.

+> [!Ans]
+> One example the author gave was Jeremy Bentham, who advocated for the separation of church and state, abolotion of slavery, opposed capital punishment, legal regulations to protect criminals and non-human animals from cruelty, and decriminilization of homosexuality.
+This was all done by Jeremy Bentham, there are other examples the author gives about John Stuart Mill, who defended the provision of social welfare for the poor and promoted freedom of speech.

 ### (ii)
 Does consequentialism take acts—such as breaking a promise—to be right or wrong in themselves (i.e., intrinsically right or wrong)?
 Deontologists would argue that some acts are intrinsically right or wrong.
 How does consequentialism differ from this?

+> [!Ans]
+> Consequentialists believe that breaking a promise is not wrong in itself because if breaking a promise results in the saving of a life then breaking a promise is good.
+However consequentialists agree that most of the time breaking a promise has bad consequences.
+Since deontologists argue that certain acts are intrinsically right or wrong, this contradicts consequentialism which determines if an individual act is right or wrong based on the results / consequences of that action.
+Essentially, given some act deontologists would say is intrinsically wrong a consequentialist would argue that if performing that act results in something that is really good would make that wrong act good.
+For example, a consequentialist could argue killing someone to save 10 lives would make killing someone worth it.
+Whereas a deontologist could argue that no matter how many lives one would save one should never kill someone as that is an intrinsically wrong action.

 Note: the authors write: “Much of consequentialism’s appeal may stem from the conviction that making the world a better place is simply more important than any of these competing moral goals.”
 This sounds very appealing at first glance—you might even think, “How could anyone disagree with this?”
 But recall from class our example of the doctor and her five sick patients: sometimes “making the world a better place” means violating common moral intuitions, such as that one should never murder—even if doing so would enable you to harvest a healthy patient’s organs to save five other people, which would result in more total good.